Dead Heart in a Dead World

 The bonus track Chances Three had been previously recorded under the title Three Chances in a 1990 demo by Sanctuary, as well as with its current title in the 1992 Nevermore demo entitled Utopia.

+The River Dragon Has Come is based on the 1975 Banqiao Dam failure and the lyrics of the song criticize human errors.

 Critical reception

 In 2005, Dead Heart in a Dead World was ranked number 361 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.